RA-4 Filtrations for Meopta filters

 nota: probably a FUJICOLOR Crystal Archive (the lower end version) paper but does not have branding on the back?

-Unless I precise something, the film was shot in the kind of light it’s designed to use
+Unless I precise something, the film was shot in the kind of light it’s designed to used with

 | Film stock | Cyan | Magenta | Yellow |